digitalwarenkombinat/digitalwarenkombinat.de/src/content/blog/en/discover-our-new-website-more-than-just-an-update.md

 ![Lighthouse Score](../../../assets/blog5_4.webp)

 We hope you like our new site as much as we do!
-Take a look around, discover our latest projects, such as <a href='/en/projects/glamorous-europe/'>**GLAMorous Europe**</a> and <a href='/en/projects/blaues-wundar/'>**Blaues WundAR**</a> and find out how we are using open cultural data to develop new ideas and help shape the digital future for cultural institutions.
+Take a look around, discover our latest projects, such as [**GLAMorous Europe**](/en/projects/glamorous-europe/) and [**Blaues WundAR**](/en/projects/blaues-wundar/) and find out how we are using open cultural data to develop new ideas and help shape the digital future for cultural institutions.